datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-2-alternate.md

    $productName$ $version$ will translate them internally to `getambassador.io/v3alpha1` resources.

-4. Test.
-Each $productName$ instance has its own cluster, so you can test the new instance without disrupting traffic to the existing instance.
+4. Each $productName$ instance has its own cluster, so you can test the new instance without disrupting traffic to the existing instance.

-5. If you need to make changes, you can change the `getambassador.io/v2` resource, or go ahead and convert the resource you're changing to `getambassador.io/v3alpha1` by using `kubectl edit`.
+5. If you need to make changes, you can change the `getambassador.io/v2` resource, or convert the resource you're changing to `getambassador.io/v3alpha1` by using
+   `kubectl edit`.

 6. Once everything is working with both versions, transfer incoming traffic to the $productName$